Compiler for LOOP language, version 1 #

 Instances For

-is equal to the current value of the variable identified by x
+by x in s is equal to the current value of the variable identified by x in t.

 Equations